-Multer & Multer's first original musical, code name: CYNTHIA, received its premiere production in 2015 with Pallas Theatre in Washington, D.C. where it received two BroadwayWorld Award nominations including Best World Premiere Musical. and DC Metro Theater Arts' 2015 Best Musicals at Professional Theaters honors.
+Multer & Multer's first original musical, code name: CYNTHIA, received its premiere production in 2015 with Pallas Theatre in Washington, D.C. where it was nominated for two BroadwayWorld Awards including Best World Premiere Musical and given DC Metro Theater Arts' 2015 Best Musicals at Professional Theaters honors.

 Songwriters & Musical Theatre Writers